tomkersten/chili_videos/README.md

 ChiliVideosTasks.new"
 ```

-1. In your 'config/environment.rb', remove:
+In your 'config/environment.rb', remove:

 ``` ruby
 config.gem 'chili_videos'
 ```

-1. Cycle your application server (mongrel, unicorn, whatevs)
+Cycle your application server (mongrel, unicorn, whatevs)...

-1. Uninstall the gem
+Then, uninstall the chili_videos gem:

 ```
 gem uninstall chili_videos
 ```

+Done.

 ## CONTRIBUTING AND/OR SUPPORT: